The Difference Between Project Manager and Project Lead

 • Reports the progress.
 Is responsible for delivering updates on the project progress and possible obstacles.

-• Is beneath project leader.
+• Is beneath the project leader.
 He doesn’t have that much freedom when it comes to people.
 He manages the project and that’s his main role.

 Leadership — the Common Goal

 Being either a project manager or a project lead requires a lot of work in terms of managing business administration, analyzing data and tackling challenges.
-And sometimes it may be tough to keep a hand on all these aspects.
+And sometimes, it may be tough to keep a hand on all these aspects.
 After all, both positions are about project leadership skills — leading and guiding people through all the stages of a project or product life.
 And a good leader doesn’t only talk, he also does a lot to enhance the work.

 There are many project management tools available on the market and one of them is TimeCamp, one of the top 10 time tracking software with the desktop app.

 Leaders need to know how much time employees spent on work.
-It’s also important to control the budget,
+It’s also important to control the budget.

 Invoicing and a wide range of integrations are also a great advantage as they allow those who lead to work on different aspects of work in one place, which is so important in the duties of project managers and project lead.